-Bolina and his team realized that effective security had to start with strong password policies and secure login processes.
-But as an organization with so many partners, customers, products, and services, they couldn’t afford to introduce friction that would prevent employees from doing their work.
+Bolina and his team realised that effective security had to start with strong password policies and secure login processes.
+But as an organisation with so many partners, customers, products, and services, they couldn’t afford to introduce friction that would prevent employees from doing their work.
 They also identified that Blackhawk Network needed an automated solution, as manual processes introduced the possibility of human error.

 “Identity plays an important role in Zero Trust in two ways.
 One is knowing who is accessing something, two is knowing where they're accessing it from,” says Bolina.
 “And this is regardless of whether they are inside or outside of a perimeter.

 It wasn’t long before Bolina realised that Okta would not only boost security for the company’s workforce, but for their external ecosystem of customers and partners as well.
 “Shortly after seeing the success with Okta for internal employees, we actually started to use Okta for our customer applications,” he says.

 This not only simplified access to Blackhawk Network’s products, applications, and services for partners and clients, but also enabled IT to protect the backend by extending SSO and MFA to all enterprise apps for large customers, thus reducing the risk of account takeovers.

 Since Okta has become the industry standard for identity and access management, several of Blackhawk Network’s customers were already well-acquainted and comfortable with its solutions.
 “Partnering with Okta as a leader in the security and identity space has really helped build trust with some of our larger global partners,” says Bolina.